DIMO-Network/dimo-node-sdk/README.md

 1. A valid Developer License.
 2. Access to a signer wallet and its private keys.
 Best practice is to rotate this frequently for security purposes.

 > At its core, a Web3 wallet is a software program that stores private keys, which are necessary for accessing blockchain networks and conducting transactions.
-Unlike traditional wallets, which store physical currency, Web3 wallets store digital assets such as Bitcoin, , and NFTs.
+Unlike traditional wallets, which store physical currency, Web3 wallets store digital assets such as Bitcoin, Ethereum, and NFTs.

 NOTE: The signer wallet here is recommended to be different from the spender or holder wallet for your [DIMO Developer License](https://github.com/DIMO-Network/developer-license-donotus).